-To find out what’s happening in Cowra for August 2016, click here.
+To find out what’s happening in Cowra for the month of March, click here.

 Visitors to Cowra will find plenty to do.
 From the tranquility of the Cowra Japanese Garden and Cultural Centre to the history surrounding the Prisoner of War Camp site, there is something to suit everyone’s interest.

 Cowra is very well known for it’s vineyards and internationally recognised, award-winning wines, with the Cowra Wine Show being one of the largest in Australia.

 Every Spring, the Cowra landscape transforms into fields of gold with paddocks of canola crops in flower.